battre/autocomplete-attribute-explainer/country_analysis.md

 </table>

+"Közterület jellege" is "street type", such as {street, road, drive, avenue, boulevard, square, etc.} While in most languages street name emcompasses the name and the street type, in Hungarian they are often separated in official records.
+"Közterület neve" could be "Amphitheatre", "Közterület jellege" could be "Pkwy".

+"Épület" (Building): is only used when multiple buildings share the same house number, so it identifies which one.
+Can be another number or letter.

+"Lépcsőház" (Staircase): serves a similar purpose as "Épület" (Building) when there are multiple entrances to a single building, and there are mailboxes next to each.

+"Emelet" (Floor) / "Ajtó" (Door): These are a more structured way to refer to an "apartment number", "flat number", or "room number" in an office.
+These historically have the structure of "floor / door", e.g. "3/1", meaning 3rd floor, 1st apartment within that floor.
+The "door number" is most often a locally unique identifier within the floor, not within the building as common in the US.

 ## India (IN)

 India had so many snow flake forms that I present the fields of a street address